 The irony of Foremski’s latest is that Google’s new rules will probably strengthen the hands of legitimate practitioners.
 Here’s why:

 PR is not about manipulating search results.
 Ninety percent of professionals spend their time identifying, shaping, and telling stories on behalf of clients.
+And most don’t have enough SEO knowledge to game the system even if they wanted to.

 Press releases amount to a fraction of what we do.
 They’re a tool, and like any tool, they can be used well or poorly.